Shashanksharma280201/PES_OpenLane_PD/README.md

 Observe the output.
 It should be symmetric ie., the threshold voltage should be at vdd/2 if it isnt, try to increase the PMOS width and run the simulation again.
 One of the important parameters tthat defines the **ROBUSTNESS** of the CMOS is ```Switching Threshold (Vm)``` @Vm : Vin = Vout

-## Fabrication Process for a CMOS Inverter

-Fabrication of CMOS Inverter is a 16-Mask process

-### 1. Selecting the substrate

-- P-Type substrate with resistivity around (5-50 ohm) doping level (10^15 cm^-3) and orientation (100).
-- Note that substrate doping should be less than well doping (used to fabricate NMOS and PMOS)

-### 2. Create active resistance

-This step creates pockets for NMOS and PMOS
-1. Grow SiO2(~40nm) on Psub
-2. deposit ~80nm Si3N4 on SiO2
-3. deposit 1um layer of photoresist(used to define regions)
-4. photolithography
-5. etch out Si3N4 and SiO2 using a suitable solvent
-6. Place the obtained structure in oxidartion furnace due to which field oxide is grown.This process is called ```LOCOS``` that is ```Local oxidation of silicon```
-7. Etch out Si3N4 using hot phosphoric acid

-### 3.NWel and PWel formation

-- Apply photoresist, apply mask that covers NMOS
-- Expose to UV, Wash, remove mask, appl boron(p-type) using Ion Implantation at an energy of 200Kev(for diffusion)
-- repeat it for the other half using phosphorous @400Kev because phosphorous is heavier
-- Wells have been created but the depth is low.
-Therefore subject it to high temperature furnace which increases the well depth.

-### 4. Formation of Gate

-- We repeat the step 3 but at low energy with p-type implant as boron @60Kev and n-type implant as Arsenic.
-- Due to this The SiO2 is damaged as the dopants penetrate through it.
-- Therefore original SiO2 is etched out using dilute HF solution and regrown to give high quality oxide(~10 nm thin)
-- Finally for the gate to form, apply N-type ion implants for low gate resistance.
-- Now mask on small width of Nwell and PWell above SiO2  and perform photolithography
-- Gate Formation is Done

-### 5. Lighlt Doped Drain Formation(LDD Formation)

-- On the surface of SiO2 corresponding to NWell, apply photoresist, mask it, put phosphorous to make N-Implant on p-well(N-)
-- Similarly do it for the other side using boron that forms (p-) implant
-- This LDD has to be protected from further process
-- so, Deposit 0.1um thick SiO2 on full structure and etch out using plasma anisotropic etching that results in formation of side wall spacers..

-### 6. Source and Drain Formation

-- Mask Nwell structure, deposit arsenic @75KeV that forms an N+ implant on Pwell
-- use boron for P+ implant formation on Nwell
-- Subject it to high temperature furnace that results in required thickness of N+,P+,N-,P- implants.

-### 7. Steps to form contacts and interconnects

-- Etch thin SiO2 oxide in HF solution
-- Deposit Titanium of wafer surface using sputtering all over the structure
-- Wafer heated at 600-700 degree in ambient N2 environment for 60 sec that reults in low resistance TiSi2 where the gate of both MOS is present.
-- At the other places, TiN is formed that's used for local communication
-- Etch off TiN on and half around gate structure of both MOS using RCA Cleaning

-### 8. Higher level metal formation

-- On the resulted structure, deposit a thick layer of (1um) SiO2 doped with P/B known as phosphoborosilicate glass
-- To make the added surface plain, use CMP (Chemical Metal Polishing)
-- For the creation of contact pins, proper holes with contacts have to be made
-- This can be done using Al, W and TiN layer depositions.
-- Deposit a layer of Si3N4 that acts as dielectric to protect the chip.
+# CMOS Inverter Fabrication Process

+The fabrication of a CMOS (Complementary Metal-Oxide-Semiconductor) inverter involves a complex 16-mask process.
+This document provides an overview of the key steps involved in the fabrication process.

+## Step 1: Substrate Selection

+- Start with a P-Type substrate with a resistivity ranging from 5 to 50 ohms.
+- The substrate should have a doping level of approximately 10^15 cm^-3.
+- Ensure that the substrate has a (100) orientation.
+- Note: Substrate doping should be less than well doping used for NMOS and PMOS fabrication.

+## Step 2: Active Region Creation

+- Grow a layer of SiO2 (~40nm) on the P-Type substrate.-
+- Deposit a layer of approximately 80nm of Si3N4 on top of the SiO2.
+- Deposit a 1um layer of photoresist, which will be used to define regions.
+- Perform photolithography to pattern the photoresist.
+- Etch out the Si3N4 and SiO2 layers using an appropriate solvent.
+- Utilize oxidation to grow field oxide, a process known as "LOCOS" (Local Oxidation of Silicon).
+- Remove the Si3N4 layer using hot phosphoric acid.

+## Step 3: N-Well and P-Well Formation

+- Apply photoresist and a mask to cover the NMOS or PMOS region separately.
+- Expose the substrate to UV light, wash it, remove the mask, and apply boron (p-type) using Ion Implantation at an energy of 200Kev for diffusion.
+- Repeat the process for the other half using phosphorous at 400Kev since phosphorous is heavier.
+- To increase well depth, subject the substrate to high-temperature furnace treatment.

+## Step 4: Gate Formation

+- Repeat Step 3 but at lower energy, using boron at 60Kev for p-type implant and arsenic for n-type implant.
+- Regrow a high-quality oxide layer (~10nm thin) after etching the damaged SiO2.
+- Apply N-type ion implants for low gate resistance.
+- Mask a small width of N-Well and P-Well above SiO2 and perform photolithography to form the gate.

+## Step 5: Lightly Doped Drain Formation (LDD Formation)

+- Apply photoresist to cover the SiO2 corresponding to the N-Well, mask it, and introduce phosphorous to create an N-Implant on the P-Well (N-).
+- Repeat the process for the other side using boron to form the (P-) implant.
+- Protect the LDD with a 0.1um thick SiO2 layer and etch it using plasma anisotropic etching to create side wall spacers.

+## Step 6: Source and Drain Formation

+- Mask the N-Well structure and deposit arsenic at 75KeV to form an N+ implant on the P-Well.
+- Use boron for P+ implant formation on the N-Well.
+- Subject the substrate to high-temperature furnace treatment to achieve the desired thickness of N+, P+, N-, and P- implants.

+## Step 7: Contacts and Interconnects

+- Etch the thin SiO2 oxide in HF solution.
+- Deposit Titanium onto the wafer surface using sputtering, covering the entire structure.
+- Heat the wafer at 600-700 degrees in an ambient N2 environment for 60 seconds to create low-resistance TiSi2 where the gate of both MOS is present.
+- Form TiN at other locations for local communication, and etch off TiN around the gate structures using RCA Cleaning.

+## Step 8: Higher-Level Metal Formation

+- Deposit a thick layer (1um) of SiO2 doped with P/B, known as phosphoborosilicate glass, on the resulting structure.
+- Use Chemical Mechanical Polishing (CMP) to achieve a flat surface.
+- Create contact pins and holes using Al, W, and TiN layer depositions.
+- Deposit a layer of Si3N4 to act as a dielectric to protect the chip.

+This comprehensive 16-mask process results in the successful fabrication of a CMOS inverter.

+For more detailed instructions and specifications, refer to the accompanying documentation.

 ### 9. Final STructure